Shopify/shopify-scripts/Line Item Scripts/Tiered Pricing For Bulk Purchases/readme.md

 ### What does it do?

 By default, you can offer a tiered discount by `product_types` (line 5).
-Adjust this value according to which product type you would like to offer the tiered discount on (Reflected by the `Product Type` field against your products in the admin.
+Adjust this value according to which product type you would like to offer the tiered discount on (Reflected by the `Product Type` field against your products in the admin).

 Lines 8-20 are your discount tiers.
 For example in the default script it is:
    Buy 10, get 10% off